7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Week 4: Decide If You’re Doing It Again

-Did it work?
+Did your micro-civic intervention work?
 Did people notice?
 Did it make things actually better?
 If yes, do it again but slightly bigger.
 If no, try something different.
 Either way, you learned something.

 A first-person view of a neighborhood audit being conducted, using a checklist to identify micro-civic intervention opportunities.